 The IRS uses levies because they are effective.
 Levies take the control out of the hands of the taxpayers that did not pay their taxes.
 Levies are the last resort for the IRS.
 If you received an IRS Intent to Levy Notice, that means that the IRS has tried to collect funds from you voluntarily with no success.
 Therefore, the IRS must use levies to collect taxes when all other methods do not show results.

 If you receive an IRS Intent to Levy Notice, there are several steps that you should take next.
 The first step that you can take is to contact the IRS directly or turn to a company like Solvable to find out more about your options.
-You only have 30 days to resolve your unpaid tax debt, so calling as soon as possible is the best thing that you can do.
+You only have 30 days to resolve your unpaid back taxes, so calling as soon as possible is the best thing that you can do.

 If you work directly with the IRS, you have several options at your disposal.
 The most common solution is to set up a payment agreement.
 Usually, this agreement will have you pay installments over a set amount of time, and you will want to negotiate the length of time and the amount of each payment.
 The longest amount of time for the agreement that you are likely to get is six years.
 If you want to estimate what your payments could look like, divide your total amount owed by 72, which will give you a monthly payment amount over six years.

 Rather than paying installments, you could offer a lump sum deal.
-In this deal, you will pay a large amount of money to have your debt closed.
+In this deal, you will pay a large amount of money to have your back taxes closed.
 Often, the amount that you will pay will be significantly less than the amount that you owe, but it will be a substantial amount of money.
 In most cases, you will likely need to liquidate your assets to pay the lump sum if it is greater than the amount of money that you have available.

-Note that paying a lump sum to the IRS for debt forgiveness is possible but is extremely rare.
+Note that paying a lump sum to the IRS for back taxes forgiveness is possible but is extremely rare.
 The IRS has a specific set of requirements that you must meet in order to qualify for a compromise and forgiveness.
 One of those requirements is to prove that you cannot pay the full amount that you owe no matter what you do.
 If you cannot pay the amount that you owe in taxes, or if doing so would be extremely detrimental to your life, then you should apply for this type of compromise.

 There are many reasons why you could get to the point where the IRS is sending you an Intent to Levy Notice.
 While it may feel like the end of your world, there is still plenty that you can do to resolve the problem.
 There are two big mistakes that you can make in dealing with this situation.
 First, remember that you must talk to the IRS in some way.
 Non-compliance is the biggest motivator for the IRS to come after you, so you need to make sure that you communicate with the IRS yourself or through your legal representative.